Our position on breastfeeding in ECE

 - A written breastfeeding policy outlining support for breastfeeding and breastmilk expression.

 - An awareness among service managers and staff of their educative role as early childhood education and development specialists.
 Where appropriate, advising parents about optimal infant nutrition, including ways to continue breastfeeding.

 - Information provided for parents on accessing health professionals and breastfeeding specialists.

 - An emphasis on communication between families and staff.
 This includes written and verbal communication about the ECE service's policies and provisions for breastfeeding, including for storing and preparing expressed breastmilk as well as the parents’ expectations regarding infant feeding, including breastfeeding schedules.

 - An understanding of family requests for infant feeding and identifying ways in which staff can support and encourage the breastfeeding relationship.

 - Provision of reassurance to mothers experiencing difficulties with breastfeeding, and supporting mums with the time they need.

-- A physical and attitudinal environment conducive to parents wanting to stay in the centre and feeling comfortable about breastfeeding and seeing mums breastfeeding.
+- A physical and attitudinal environment conducive to parents wanting to stay in the ECE setting and feeling comfortable about breastfeeding and seeing mums breastfeeding.